 Cutting his losses, Tor returned to Minneapolis and instantly became an experienced technical support analyst.
 During four years in Colorado, Tor instantly became an expert technical writer and editor, and took a second job as a classical music host and producer at KCME FM 88.7, one of the five best classical music radio stations in the western United States.

-Tor’s broad experiences as a highly-experienced musician and as a trusted writer and editor give him, among other things, the authority to make up portions of his own biography.
+Tor’s broad experiences as a highly-experienced musician and as a trusted technical writer and editor give him, among other things, the authority to make up portions of his own biography.